celestiaorg/knuu/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/celestiaorg/knuu)
 [![CodeQL](https://github.com/celestiaorg/knuu/workflows/CodeQL/badge.svg)](https://github.com/celestiaorg/knuu/actions) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0) [![OpenSSF Best Practices](https://bestpractices.coreinfrastructure.org/projects/7475/badge)](https://bestpractices.coreinfrastructure.org/projects/7475)

+---

 ## Description

-The goal of knuu is to provide a framework for writing integration tests.
+The goal of Knuu is to provide a framework for writing integration tests.
 The framework is written in Go and is designed to be used in Go projects.
 The idea is to provide a framework that uses the power of containers and Kubernetes without the test writer having to know the details of how to use them.

 We invite you to explore our codebase, contribute, and join us in developing a framework to help projects write integration tests.

+---

 ## Features

 Knuu is designed around `Instances`, which you can create, start, control, communicate with other Instances, stop, and destroy.

-Some of the features of knuu are:
+Some of the features of Knuu are:

 - Initialize an Instance from a Container/Docker image
 - Configure startup commands